henrysky/astroNN/docs/source/neuralnets/BCNN.rst

 two solutions are not the same, then even the student said he/she is confident, you should not trust those solutions from the student.

-The propagated uncertainty is just simple you have typo in the problems, and lead to the student giving some wrong answers.
+The propagated uncertainty can be just as simple as you have some typos in the problems, and lead to the student giving some wrong answers.